-43 Directive 2014/53 on the harmonisation of the laws of the Member States relating to the making available on the market of radio equipment and repealing Directive 1999/5
+48 Directive 2014/53 on the harmonisation of the laws of the Member States relating to the making available on the market of radio equipment and repealing Directive 1999/5

-- In the UK Everything Everywhere traded 2 x 15MHz of 1800MHz to H3G in the UK as a consequence of the merger between T-Mobile and Orange and the competition assessment; and more recently chipmaker Qualcomm announced that has traded the 1452 1492MHz band for use as Supplemental Downlink (SDL) to Vodafone and H3G. - In France, trades have occurred in the 3.5GHz band (see RSPG Position Paper Wireless Broadband 2009) where regional rights of use were traded in this band.
+1452 - 1492MHz band for use as Supplemental Downlink (SDL) to Vodafone and H3G.

+- In France, trades have occurred in the 3.5GHz band (see RSPG Position Paper Wireless Broadband 2009) where regional rights of use were traded in this band.
 One stakeholder achieved a national spectrum "footprint" through this approach. - In Sweden all spectrum licenses can in principle be traded or leased, subject to approval of the regulator (analysing e.g. effects on competition).
-In harmonised ECSbands there have been trades of e.g.: - 50MHz of 2.6GHz TDD-block from Intel Capital to HI3G. - 2 x 25MHz of 1800MHz-spectrum, 2 x 40MHz of 2.6GHz FDD-spectrum, 2 x 6MHz of 900MHz-spectrum from Tele2 and Telenor to their jointly owned company Net4Mobility.
+In harmonised ECS-bands there have been trades of e.g.: - o 50MHz of 2.6GHz TDD-block from Intel Capital to HI3G. - 2 x 25MHz of 1800MHz-spectrum, 2 x 40MHz of 2.6GHz FDD-spectrum, 2 x 6MHz of 900MHz-spectrum from Tele2 and Telenor to their jointly owned company Net4Mobility.
 This is also an example of spectrum pooling and network sharing. - Application for trade of 2 x 15MHz of 2.1GHz spectrum from Orange to TeliaSonera.
 Application denied by regulator since TeliaSonera already owned 50% share of SUNAB, another 3G-licensee in the band acquired from Tele2. - In Austria, several regional spectrum usage rights were sold in the 3.5GHz band between 2007 and 2013.
 In the 450MHz band 2 x 2.5MHz was transferred between two operators in 2014.
 Also in 2014 TMA sold 2 x 1MHz of 900MHz to H3G.
 Furthermore, several trades occurred in connection with a merger.
 For example H3A traded 900MHz, 2.1GHz and 2.6GHz spectrum to A1 in the course of the merger between H3G and Orange in 2012; While T-Mobile sold 2.1GHz to H3G and One in course of the merger between T-Mobile and Tele.ring. - In Norway spectrum trades have occurred in the 2.6GHz band (paired spectrum) and the 2GHz band (unpaired spectrum) in 2008, 2009, 2011 and 2015.
 Furthermore, there was a trade of a 900MHz licence in 2008.